Ralph Howard, 1st Viscount Wicklow: Career

 Howard was High Sheriff of Wicklow in 1749, and of County Carlow in 1754.
-In 1761 and 1768 he was elected M.P. for both Wicklow County and the borough of St Johnstown, choosing to sit for the county.
+In 1761 and 1768 he was elected MP for both County Wicklow and the borough of St Johnstown, choosing to sit for the county.

 In May 1770, he was appointed to the Privy Council of Ireland and on 12 July 1776 Howard was raised to the Peerage of Ireland as Baron Clonmore of Clonmore Castle, County Carlow.
 In June 1785 he was further honoured as Viscount Wicklow, but died a year later.

 Personal life

 On 11 August 1755, Howard was married to Alice Forward, the daughter and sole heiress of William Forward of Castle Forward in County Donegal, and the former Isabella Stewart.
 Together, they were the parents of eleven children, including: